 Candidates must complete all Sacramento State general education and graduation requirements for the degree.
 Sacramento State provides the upper division coursework required for the major and graduation requirements.
 Applicants transfer the lower division coursework from another university or community college.

-The program is delivered completely online via SacCT, which is a form of Blackboard developed for Sacramento State’s online classes.
+The program is delivered completely online via Canvas.
 Courses are taught by a live faculty member behind the computer screen and are taken with your fellow classmates.

 Online classes do have specific start and end dates as well as assignment deadlines.
 However, there are not specific days and times (such as Wednesday at 2 p.m.) that you are required to log in — you can log in at a time that is convenient for you during the day or night.

 Courses are approximately eight (8) weeks long.
 A student who needs to complete all upper-division courses for the major and enrolls in a full load of courses each semester may complete the program in approximately two years.
 Students who transfer upper division course work into the program may complete the program at an accelerated pace.

 This online program provides the class schedule in advance to assist students with planning their course selections for degree completion.
 We find that planning your program schedule and keeping in frequent contact with an advisor often translates to successful degree completion.